-Draw or paint a picture of the ferocious lions Daniel faced. befo The first thing Daniel did was get very still and quiet.
-How do you think he felt ore he got still?
-How do you think he felt after? lion Tell a story about a time you were in great trouble, like Daniel was with the s roaring all around him.
-What did you do? situa Now that you know Daniel's story, what will you do if you find yourself in a ation like that again? fron Draw or paint a picture of King Darius and Daniel after Daniel had escaped n the lions.
+Draw or paint a picture of the ferocious lions Daniel faced.

+The first thing Daniel did was get very still and quiet.
+How do you think he felt before he got still?
+How do you think he felt after?

+Tell a story about a time you were in great trouble, like Daniel was with the lions roaring all around him.
+What did you do?

+Now that you know Daniel's story, what will you do if you find yourself in a situation like that again?

+Draw or paint a picture of King Darius and Daniel after Daniel had escaped from the lions.